novix-sa/Pyplan/docs/User Guide/Model.md

     install_library( 'bokeh', import_name=None )

 ![enter image description here](http://img.pyplan.org/model-install-lib.png) After the installment you do not need to worry about running the `install_library` command again.
-When this sentence is executed, it checks whether the library is already installed.
+When this sentence is executed the first time, it checks whether the library is already installed.
 Once installed you could delete the `install_library`  sentence and the model will keep running, but it is good practice to keep this line because when you share the model or copy it to a different place, when running for the first time in that environment it will

 ## Toolboxes